trdroid/Android-Examples/BroadcastReceivers/README.md

 Application B's Broadcast Receiver runs in Application B's main thread, where as Application A's Broadcast Receiver runs in its own main thread.

+### Flag to start an Application in "stopped" state

+After API 12 (Android 3.1), the SDK introduced a launch model for security concerns.
+In this model, an application when installed will be in a "stopped" state.

+The system adds a flag to an intent by default to exclude applications that are in stopped state.
+However, a client can explicitly set a flag on the message i.e. the broadcast intent to include these "stopped" applications.